Code-Institute-Submissions/Milestone-Project-47/README.md

 so they would be more interested in visiting then they were before they visited the website.

 #### Scope
-The website is to show interested holidaymakers and tourists the different types of places they can visit in Morocco from the Iconic city of Casablanca to the sandy beaches of Agadir.
+The website is to show interested holidaymakers and tourists the different types of places they can visit in Morocco from the iconic city of Casablanca to the sandy beaches of Agadir.
 I also wanted to provide the user with the ability to research the holiday so see what hotels they would like to stay at and places to eat and where they would like to visit.
 Another aspect of the website is to allow customer to register register so we can contact them to book their visit.